HakonHystad/uncalibrated_vision/stitching/README.md

 # stitching

 To stitch two overlapping images together one needs to find (at least) 4 shared points between them and calculate the homography.
-Applying the homography aligns the image in such a way that it can be overlay-ed the reference image.
+Applying the homography aligns the image in such a way that it can be overlayed the reference image.

 To have educational value the user is free to find these 4 points in each image.
-If not one could also use the automatic stitching feature which will find matchin points through feature extraction.
+If not one could also use the automatic stitching feature which will find matching points through feature extraction and do a homography fitting with RANSAC.

 Note that for alignment to be proper the two image sceneries must be considered planar since the homography does not account for depth.
 Scenery with a great distance to the camera may be approximated as a plane, otherwise the images must be taken with pure rotation around the camera center.